RubixML/ML/README.md

 ```

 ### Contingency Table
 A Contingency Table is used to display the frequency distribution of class labels among a clustering of samples.
+It is similar to a [Confusion Matrix](#confusion-matrix) but uses the labels to establish a ground truth for a clustering instead.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/ContingencyTable.php)